Erykah Badu: 2007–2009: New Amerykah Part One

-2010-2014: New Amerykah Part Two and Window Seat controversy
+2010–2014: New Amerykah Part Two and Window Seat controversy

 "New Amerykah Part Two (Return of the Ankh)", Badu's fifth studio album, was released March 30, 2010, on Universal Motown in the United States.
 It was released in Japan on April 14, 2010.
 Upon release the album was met with general acclaim from critics.
-The album debuted at number four on the US Billboard 200 chart, selling 110,000 copies in its first week.
+The album debuted at number four on the U.S. Billboard 200 chart, selling 110,000 copies in its first week.
 It also entered at number two on Billboard's R&B/Hip-Hop Albums chart.
 In the United Kingdom, New Amerykah Part Two (Return of the Ankh) debuted at number 56 on the UK Albums Chart and at number nine on the R&B Albums Chart.
 In Canada, the album debuted at number 36 on the Top 100 and at number five on the R&B Top 50 chart.
 New Amerykah Part Two achieved moderate chart success in international markets, peaking within the top 50 in several countries, including Norway, Poland, Switzerland, Sweden, and Denmark.